 - Yet over 30% still report struggling to get the funds they need for their desired projects

-With the incredible heights that SEO and digital marketing have risen to, it can be valuable to look back at the trends that have really taken off over the first half of the year and what will likely dominate the conversation next year.
+With the incredible heights that SEO and digital marketing have risen to, it can be valuable to look back at the trends that have really taken off over the second half of the year and what will likely dominate the conversation and practice next year.
 It provides ideas for building strategies and where marketing plans need to mature to meet the needs of the modern consumer.

 Here is what we believe the biggest marketing ideas and strategies that will likely dominate the first half of 2019.